Demystifying AI for the rest of us

 "It states things confidently that are wrong"

 This is the most common frustration.
 The model delivers an answer with complete confidence, and it's just... wrong.
-This happens because LLMs learned patterns, not principles: they know what correct answers look like, not how to verify truth.
-And since their training data is frozen at a cutoff date, anything recent is simply invisible to them.
+This happens because LLMs learned patterns, not principles: they know what correct answers look like, but not how to verify truth.
+In addition, since their training data is frozen at a cutoff date, anything recent is simply invisible to them.

-Fix: Treat specific claims - names, dates, URLs, statistics, citations - as "plausible but unverified."
+Fix: Treat specific claims (names, dates, URLs, statistics, and citations) as "plausible but unverified".
 If it matters, verify it.
-For current information, explicitly ask the model to "search the web for" or "look up" a topic - most modern LLMs today have web search built in via tool calling.
+For current information, explicitly ask the model to "search the web for" or "look up" a topic, since most modern LLMs today have web search built in via tool calling.
 You can also paste URLs directly into the chat to give the model authoritative source material to work from.
-LLMs are excellent at synthesis and explanation, but they're unreliable as a source of record.
+Ultimately, LLMs are excellent at synthesis and explanation, but they're unreliable as a source of record.

 "My conversation got worse over time"

-You started with great results.
-Twenty messages later, the model seems confused, forgetting details you mentioned, drifting from your original intent.
+You started with great results, but twenty messages later, the model seems confused, forgetting details you mentioned and drifting from your original intent.
 This isn't your imagination.
-Remember: LLMs are stateless.
-Every response requires re-reading the entire conversation transcript.
-As that transcript grows, attention gets diluted, information buried in the middle gets lost, and any wrong turns become part of the context the model keeps re-reading.
+Recall that LLMs are stateless, and every response requires re-reading the entire conversation transcript.
+As that transcript grows, attention gets diluted, information buried in the middle gets lost, and any wrong turns become part of the context that the model keeps re-reading.

 Fix: Keep conversations focused.
-Periodically restate critical requirements and goals - put them at the beginning or end of your message where attention is strongest.
-When a conversation has gone off track, recognize when to start fresh rather than fight a polluted transcript.
+Periodically restate critical requirements and goals, and put them at the beginning or end of your message where attention is strongest.
+When a conversation has gone off track, recognise when to start fresh rather than fight a polluted transcript.
 Sometimes the best prompt is a blank slate.

 "It just agrees with everything"

-Ask Isn't X the best approach? and the model might say Yes, you're right!.
+Ask Isn't X the best approach? and the model might respond with Yes, you're right!.
 This sycophancy happens because LLMs were fine-tuned on countless helpful Q&A conversations as training data, where "helpful" looked like agreeing and validating.
-The model pattern-matches that perfectly - which backfires when you need honest pushback.
+The model pattern-matches that perfectly, which ironically backfires when you need honest pushback.

-Fix: Frame questions neutrally.
-Ask What are the tradeoffs of X? instead of Isn't X great?.
-Request critical analysis explicitly: What would someone who disagrees with this approach say?.
-Give the model permission to push back.
+Fix: Frame questions neutrally by asking What are the tradeoffs of X? instead of Isn't X great?.
+You can also explicitly request critical analysis by asking What would someone who disagrees with this approach say?.
+Effectively, give the model permission to push back.

 Prompting patterns that work

-Models try to predict what should come next.
-Your job is to make the "right" response the most probable one.
+Models try to predict what should come next, so your job is to make the "right" response the most probable one.

-- Be specific - Vague prompts have many plausible completions.
-Specific prompts narrow down what "good" looks like.
+• Be specific.
+Vague prompts have many plausible completions, whereas specific prompts narrow down what "good" looks like.

-- Provide context - Include what the model can't know: your situation, constraints, what you've already tried.
+• Provide context.
+Include what the model can't know, like your situation, your constraints, and what you've already tried.

-- Show examples - Leverage its pattern-matching strength.
-If you want a specific format or style, demonstrate it.
+• Show examples.
+Leverage the model's pattern-matching strength: if you want a specific format or style, demonstrate it.

-- Most consumer chat interfaces (ChatGPT, Claude, Gemini) don't expose this setting directly - it's typically an API-only feature.
-But you can influence the output style through prompting: assign a creative role, ask for multiple variations, or specify the tone you want.
+• It's worth noting that most consumer chat interfaces (ChatGPT, Claude, Gemini) don't expose this setting directly, since it's typically an API-only feature.
+However, you can influence the output style through prompting, like by assigning a creative role, asking for multiple variations, or specifying the tone you want.
 Just saying "be more creative" is too vague to be effective.

 In Practice:

-A recruiter writing outreach shouldn't ask Write an outreach message for a software engineering candidate. - Instead, specify: Write a LinkedIn outreach message for a senior backend engineer.
+A recruiter writing outreach shouldn't ask Write an outreach message for a software engineering candidate..
+Instead, they should specify: Write a LinkedIn outreach message for a senior backend engineer.
 We're a Series A fintech company, 10 people, building payment infrastructure.
 Candidate has 6 years at Amazon.
 Warm but not salesy, under 100 words.

-A PM drafting requirements shouldn't ask Help me write a PRD for SSO login. - Instead, provide: Draft a PRD for adding SSO to our B2B SaaS.
+Likewise, a PM drafting requirements shouldn't ask Help me write a PRD for SSO login..
+Instead, they should provide: Draft a PRD for adding SSO to our B2B SaaS.
 50 enterprise customers requesting it, current auth is email/password.
 Include user stories and acceptance criteria.
 Skip implementation details.

-The pattern: narrow the space of possible responses until the right answer is obvious.
+The pattern here is to narrow the space of possible responses until the right answer is obvious.

-Regarding information density in prompting, don't stress too much about being super concise and maximizing token efficiency.
-In the grand scheme of things, the focus should be on including the right information rather than optimizing your prompt to reduce token usage.
+Regarding information density in prompting, don't stress too much about being super concise and maximising token efficiency.
+In the grand scheme of things, the focus should be on including the right information rather than on optimising your prompt to reduce token usage.

 Where LLMs excel (and where they don't)

-So what should you actually use LLMs for?
-Can they think "outside the box"?
+So what should you actually use LLMs for, and can they think "outside the box"?

 Exploratory Creativity?
 Yes.

-LLMs are great at conceptual blending - connecting dots across fields, finding patterns in large amounts of information, generating variations on themes.
-They can help you brainstorm angles you wouldn't have considered, synthesize research across domains, and explore a problem space quickly.
+LLMs are great at conceptual blending: connecting dots across fields, finding patterns in large amounts of information, and generating variations on themes.
+They can help you brainstorm angles you wouldn't have considered, synthesise research across domains, and explore a problem space quickly.

-And they do it fast.
-That's the real advantage - tasks that would take hours or days of research and drafting can now happen in minutes, which means more of your ideas actually get explored.
+They also do this fast, which is the real advantage.
+Tasks that would take hours or days of research and drafting can now happen in minutes, which means more of your ideas actually get explored.

-But all of this creativity happens within the box of existing knowledge.
-The model recombines patterns it's seen.
-It's interpolation, not extrapolation.
+However, all of this creativity happens within the box of existing knowledge.
+The model recombines patterns it's seen; it's interpolation, not extrapolation.

 Transformational Creativity?
 No.

-LLMs can't make paradigm-breaking leaps.
-They can't invent concepts with no statistical precedent.
-They can't reason their way to conclusions that contradict the patterns in their training data.
+LLMs can't make paradigm-breaking leaps, invent concepts with no statistical precedent, or reason their way to conclusions that contradict the patterns in their training data.

-Here's a thought experiment: imagine an LLM trained only on knowledge from 1000 AD.
-It would confidently recommend bloodletting to cure ailments, insist Earth is the center of the universe, and have no path to germ theory or Einstein's theory of relativity.
-It can only recombine what it's seen - it can't make the leap that says "everything we thought was wrong."
+Consider the following thought experiment: imagine an LLM trained only on knowledge from 1000 AD.
+It would confidently recommend bloodletting to cure ailments, insist that Earth is the centre of the universe, and have no path to germ theory or Einstein's theory of relativity.
+It can only recombine what it's seen; it can't make the leap that says "everything we thought was wrong".

 Today's models have the same limitation.
-They're very good at working within known paradigms, but they can't transcend them.
+While they're very good at working within known paradigms, they can't transcend them.

 When to skip the AI